-- The same code loads each website (shared code section) - The same global settings are shared by each tab (shared data section) - Each tab does have separate state (separate stack and registers)
+- Each tab is its own thread - The same code loads each website (shared code section) - The same global settings are shared by each tab (shared data section) - Each tab does have separate state (separate stack and registers)

 Disclaimer: Actually, modern browsers use separate processes for each tab for a variety of reasons including performance and security.
 But they used to use threads.